mdclyburn/energia-makefile/README.md

 INSTRUCTIONS
 ------------
+To build an elf file:
-Assuming you are running linux:
+(Assuming you are running linux)

 1. Download Energia:
   http://energia.nu/download/